Pollen: High-throughput Federated Learning Simulation via Resource-Aware Client Placement: Design

-When using associative aggregation strategies, such as FedAvg~\cite{OgFedAvg}, the system can benefit from partially aggregating results within a worker before sending the partial result for a last aggregation on the server.
+When using associative aggregation strategies, such as FedAvg~\cite{OgFedAvg}, we decrease communication costs and aggregation duration by partially aggregating client results within workers and nodes before sending partial results for full aggregation on the server.

-In this approach, the worker keeps both a partially aggregate model $\theta^p_{k}$ and a total number of processed data samples $N_{k}$ after having trained its $k$-th client, as seen in \cref{eq:partial_agg}.
+We let $w$ represent the worker and $k$ represent the client, then $\theta^w_k$ be the partially aggregated model of worker $w$ after training the $k$-th client.
+We also let $N^{w}_{k}$ be the total number of processed data samples after training the $k$-th client, as seen in \cref{eq:partial_agg}.

-Once the \textit{worker} has completed training its list of clients, it will send both the partially aggregated model and the total sum of the samples for the final aggregation.